Women sue Texas over abortion ban, say it risked their lives

 Doctors in the state now face felony criminal charges if they perform an abortion in all but limited cases in which they life of the patient is in danger.

+“These doctors should not have waited,” Seago said, adding that Texas law does not require doctors to wait until a patient is near death.

+Seago said the other three cases, dealing with disabilities of the fetus or a recommendation from a doctor to abort one fetus to give a twin a better chance of survival, would have been prohibited from an abortion.
+He said there seems to be a disconnect with medical practitioners regarding what is permissible and providing clarification is important.

-According to the lawsuit, one of the doctors, Damla Karsan, “has seen that physicians in Texas are even afraid to speak out publicly about this issue for fear of retaliation” and has witnessed how “widespread fear and confusion regarding the scope of Texas’s abortion bans has chilled the provision of necessary obstetric care, including abortion care.”
+Doctors in Texas are afraid to speak publicly about the situation for fear of retaliation, Dr. Damla Karsan said in the lawsuit, and “widespread fear and confusion regarding the scope of Texas’s abortion bans has chilled the provision of necessary obstetric care, including abortion care.”

-“As a direct result of Texas’s abortion bans, Texas is in the midst of a health care crisis,” the lawsuit said.
+At the news conference, Anna Zargarian described how she flew from Texas to Colorado to get an abortion after her water broke prematurely.
+Doctors told her she could become dangerously ill and the fetus would likely not survive.

+“An already extremely difficult situation had an extra layer of trauma because of medical decisions that were made by lawmakers and politicians and not by me or based on best medical practice,” Zargarian said.